So far, so good for Naomi Osaka and her new coach at the US Open

 What else happened at the US Open on Thursday?

 Wimbledon champions Swiatek and Jannik Sinner both won — his victory was much more straightforward than hers.
 Swiatek had some trouble before getting past Suzan Lamens, a Dutch player ranked 66th who'd never appeared at a Grand Slam tournament until this year, by a 6-1, 4-6, 6-4 score.
 Sinner was just fine in a 6-3, 6-2, 6-2 win against Alexei Popyrin, who beat Novak Djokovic at the U.S. Open a year ago.
-American Coco Gauff fought through serving issues and wiped away tears on the way to beating Donna Vekic 7-6 (5), 6-2.
+In prime time, Coco Gauff fought through serving issues and wiped away tears on the way to beating Donna Vekic 7-6 (5), 6-2, and fellow American Amanda Anisimova defeated Maya Joint 7-6 (2), 6-2, while on the men’s side and on the men’s side No. 3 seed Alexander Zverev rolled past Jacob Fearnley 6-4, 6-4, 6-4 and 14th-seeded Tommy Paul needed nearly 4 1/2 hours to put away Nuno Borges 7-6 (6), 6-3, 5-7, 5-7, 7-5 early Friday morning after winning the first two sets and losing the next two.
+The match ended at 1:46 a.m.

 Who is on Friday's schedule at the US Open?